Substitution Principle and semidirect products: The Substitution Principle

 \subsection{The extension to arbitrary Boolean algebras using profinite alphabets}

 As the reader may have noticed, the context~$\x$ fixed along the previous section is not playing an active role.
 For that reason, and in order to simplify the notation, we now assume that $\x$ is the empty context.
-Later, in Section~\ref{sec:encode}, we will see that, if the logic at hand is expressive enough, this assumption may be done without loss of generality.
+Later, in Section~\ref{sec:encode}, we will see that this assumption may be done without loss of generality.

 Here we show that substitution as defined in Section~\ref{sec:sub-BA-fin} extends to arbitrary Boolean algebras in a meaningful way.
 Fix a class of sentences $\Gamma$.
 We start by comparing the substitution maps obtained for two finite Boolean algebras, one contained in the other.
 To this end, suppose $\Delta_1 \rightarrowtail \Delta_2$ is such an inclusion of finite Boolean subalgebras of $\log\cQ A{x}\cN$ and let $\zeta: C_2\twoheadrightarrow C_1$ be the dual of the inclusion.
 Recall that the semantics of logic on words provides embeddings of $\Gamma(C_i)$ in $\cP(C_i^*)$ and that, since $\Gamma$ is a class of sentences, the surjection $\zeta$ yields an embedding $\zeta_\Gamma\colon\Gamma(C_1)\rightarrowtail \Gamma(C_2)$ making the following diagram commute (cf. diagram~\eqref{eq:6} and~\ref{item:LC2}):